MntRushmore/storybook/README.md

 # Dear We - The Ultimate Storytelling App ✨

-A beautiful storytelling app where you can write stories with anyone, one word at a time - now with **premium features, themes, voice input, streaks, and easy story sharing**!
+A beautiful storytelling app where you can write stories with anyone, one word at a time - now with **Branch Mode, premium features, themes, voice input, streaks, and easy story sharing**!

 ## 🎉 Latest Features!

+### 🌿 Branch Mode Storytelling (NEW!)
+- **Parallel Stories**: Write your own version while your partner writes theirs
+- **Same Prompt, Different Paths**: Start from the same beginning, create unique endings
+- **Side-by-Side Comparison**: View both versions together or toggle between them
+- **Merge Branches**: Combine elements from both stories into a new collaborative story
+- **Beautiful Branch Cards**: Visual indicators show completion status for each version
+- **Independent Writing**: No turn-taking - both partners write at their own pace

 ### 🎓 Welcome Tutorial (NEW!)
 - **Interactive Onboarding**: Beautiful 5-step tutorial for new users